Hiram Mier

-Hiram Ricardo Mier Alanís (born 25 August 1989) is a Mexican professional footballer who plays as a centre-back for Liga MX club Guadalajara.
+Hiram Ricardo Mier Alanís (born 25 August 1989) is a Mexican former professional footballer who played as a centre-back.
 He is an Olympic gold medalist.

 Club career

-Monterrey

-Hiram Mier started his career with home-town club, Monterrey playing for their affiliate clubs in the Third and Segunda Divisions of Mexico football.
+Mier started his career with home-town club, Monterrey playing for their affiliate clubs in the Third and Segunda Divisions of Mexico football.
 He made his debut for the affiliate team in the Third Division in 2007.
 One year later Gerardo Jimenez called him to play for Rayados in the Second Division playing 11 games, 9 of them disputing the entire 90 minutes.
 He was promoted to the first team during the summer of 2010.

-On August 25, 2010, Mier debuted with the first team in a game of 2010-11 CONCACAF Champions League against Seattle Sounders.
+On August 25, 2010, Mier debuted with the first team in a game of 2010-11 CONCACAF Champions League against Seattle Sounders FC.
 Finally on October 2, 2010, he debuted in the Primera División in a win 2–1 over Necaxa.
 Mier became champion with his team in his debut season Apertura 2010 and then becoming champion in the 2010-11 CONCACAF Champions League.
 He has recently slotted at right-back for Monterrey during the end of the Clausura 2013 season.

+On 14 December 2016, Mier joined Querétaro on a season-long loan.
+His move became permanent after the club activated his release clause.

+On 7 December 2018, Guadalajara reached an agreement to sign Mier.
+On 7 December 2023, the club bid farewell to Mier.